bvavra/MIDI_Accordion/README.md

 5. Communicate MIDI signals wirelessly (via Bluetooth)
 6. Decouple the accordion's power supply from the computer/wall
 7. Add dynamic expression using the accordion bellows (via barometric pressure sensor)
+8. Add other expressions such as pitch bend, panning, and other sound control effects with potentiometers (sliders, knobs, joysticks, etc.)

 _Note: In the project, the computer is **required** for playback; this project does **not** involve installing speakers to play back MIDI-realized sound directly from the accordion.
 I may delve into such a feat someday, but today is not that day._

 ## <a name="changelog"></a>Changelog

+### v1.3.00 (10/2/2017)

+- Added joystick to control pitch bend
+    - Can be configured (at compile time) to bend pitch up or down
+	- Can be configured (at compile time) to bend pitch for melody, bass, and/or chords
+- **Breaking Change!** - Opto-interruptor pin connections have been moved in order to free up analog and PWM pins for future components.
+If you are upgrading to v1.3 from an earlier version you will need to adjust your Arduino pin connections and/or code.
+[Schematics and Breadboard docs](https://github.com/bvavra/MIDI_Accordion/tree/master/MIDI_Accordion/schematics) have been updated accordingly.

 ### v1.2.00 (1/2/2017)